GoogleContainerTools/kpt-functions-catalog/functions/helm-template/usage.md

 # Helm-template Usage

+Kpt packages are just configuration so any solution, like the `helm template` command, which emits configuration can also be used to generate kpt packages. `Helm-template` is a kpt function which generates a new kpt package from a local Helm chart or upserts Helm chart configuration to an existing kpt package.
+In the context of a pipeline, these packages can then be further customized using other kpt functions.

 ## FAQs

 ### How can I set arbitrary values in my chart using `--set`

 We recommend that you create a new values.yaml file with the values you want so you can check the new file into a version-controlled repository.
 You can specify an optional `values_path` argument to the helm-template command containing the relative path to your new file.

-`$ docker run -v $(pwd)/charts/bitnami:/source gcr.io/kpt-functions/helm-template chart_path=/source/redis name=my-redis` **`values_path=/source/redis/values-production.yaml`**`
+`$ docker run -v $(pwd)/charts/bitnami:/source gcr.io/kpt-functions/helm-template chart_path=/source/redis name=my-redis` **`values_path=/source/redis/values-production.yaml`**

 ## Examples